 The staff at NRRA represent decades of experience coaching, rowing, and being involved in the community.

-Jim “Coop” Cooper has a strong NRRA presence as a masters rower and as the Equipment Manager and Maintenance person—or, in traditional rowing parlance—as our ‘Boatman’.
+Jim “Coop” Cooper has a strong NRRA presence as a masters rower, as a coach, and as the Equipment Manager and Maintenance person—or, in traditional rowing parlance—as our ‘Boatman.’
 Coop is instrumental in making improvements throughout the site and keeping our fleet of launches operable and safe.
-He has been with NRRA since its founding in 1986.
-His son, Trevor (Norwalk HS, Class of 2021), also shares Coop’s love of the sport as an NRRA youth rower.
-As Coop says, “Rowing brings out the best in all of us: focused concentration, meditative release, community spirit, introspective solitude, the desire to win, and the ability to concede defeat.
-It is ALL life lessons; entrenched in one outing.”
-Coop is an ardent believer in the importance of a firm handshake and a hearty greeting.
-Post COVID, be ready!
+He especially loves solving problems using hand tools and observing the youth team’s energy.
+“Rowing brings out the best in all of us: focused concentration, meditative release, community spirit, introspective solitude, the desire to win, and the ability to concede defeat.
+It is ALL life lessons; encapsulated in a single outing.”
+Coop has been with NRRA since its founding in 1986.